In our search across the hidden beauty of India, we have one traveller who has a lot to tell us about Auli, Uttrakhand and why you must not miss it!

 During my stay at Auli, only three families were staying at our hotel GMVN, well, it’d be an insult if I call that place a hotel which sounds so metropolis; we had our own cottages each accommodating not more than 3 people.
 A small cottage, amidst of tall coniferous trees ranging from Deodhar and Pine wood, a picturesque view of mountains in a straight line Mt.
 Nanda Devi standing out from all the shorter ones, a wooden chair on verdant green grass, misty rose sky and sipping coffee, imagining this comes like a shiver down the spine.
 At this age where all the beautiful vacation spots that people from hot areas go to, have been thoroughly exploited, Auli is a virgin pristine beauty, sure is underrated but the feel of a hill station is found only here.

-My stay had been a wonderful experience because of the splendid service from the limited staff there, who were available to us as quick as a wink, serving us fresh and hot food.
-As I mentioned earlier, that I stayed with the GMVN as Auli doesn’t really have many hotels due to restrictions from the government or else it would fall into ruins like Kedarnath due to ever expanding urbanisation posing a peril to the environment.
+My stay had been a wonderful experience because of the splendid service from the limited staff there, who were available to us as quickly as a wink, serving us fresh and hot food.
+As I mentioned earlier, that I stayed with the GMVN as Auli doesn’t really have many hotels due to restrictions from the government or else it would fall into ruins like Kedarnath due to ever-expanding urbanization posing a peril to the environment.